The Amalgam Removal Process

 Following filling removal patients are recommended to receive IV vitamin C, to support the body's ability to detoxify heavy metals.

-IV chelation programs are available once all heavy metals are removed.
+IV chelation programs are available once all heavy metals are removed from the mouth.
 Consult with our medical staff for information and to find the program that suits your needs.

-- High speed suction and water are utilized to reduce mercury vapour.
+- High speed suction and large amounts of water are utilized to keep drill and filling cool during removal which reduces mercury vapour.

-- Nasal tubes provide Medical air to prevent inadvertent nasal breathing of mercury vapour and aerosols.
+- Nasal tubes provide Medical air to the patient to prevent inadvertent nasal breathing of mercury vapour and aerosols.

 - Sectioning amalgam and metal restorations into large pieces to reduce grinding and dust formation.